...

 Child Custody Chronicles Emotions, Negotiations, and Legal Insights

-The Law Office of Bryan Fagan is here for you.
-We are attorneys who have the heart of a teacher.
-What do we mean by this?
-We will help teach you about what you need to know in your child custody case.
-The law, your circumstances, and how the two interact will be the primary lessons you learn in this case.
-However, we also understand that emotions are an important part of a child custody case.
-We keep all this in mind on our way to helping you make good decisions for your children and yourself.
+The Law Office of Bryan Fagan is here to support you.
+We are attorneys with the heart of a teacher.
+We will teach you about the law, your circumstances, and their interaction in your child custody case.
+We also recognize the emotional aspect of child custody cases.
+Our goal is to help you make informed decisions for your children and yourself.

 The full range of emotions is on display in a child custody case